ajleeson/research_blog/_posts/2024-08-19-2layer-budget-brainstorming.md

 I don't have enough inlets to conduct rigorous statistical tests.
 However, I could still qualitatively assess whether the largest terms in the budget are different in the oxygenated vs. hypoxic inlets.

+**Other thoughts**

+Alex and I had a meeting two weeks ago, and we discussed combining the results of the new budget analysis and the old scatter plot analysis I was working on before.
+I still can't quite visualize what this would look like, but I like the idea of using results from the budget analysis to shed more light on whatever is still buried in the scatter plot analysis.

 ---
 ## Takeaways from meeting with Jilian